 This document is intended for network architects, and is to be used as a guideline during the network design phase of deployment.

 High availability (or “HA”) is the practice of deploying additional network elements for traffic resiliency, to account for link or system downtime.
-In general, 128 Technology, Inc. encourages the deployment of highly available routers and conductors, as this will provide service continuity in the event of network failures, software faults, or hardware downtime (both scheduled and unscheduled).
+In general, we encourage the deployment of highly available routers and conductors, as this will provide service continuity in the event of network failures, software faults, or hardware downtime (both scheduled and unscheduled).

 In general, the configurations presented in this document will be presented in a “vanilla” fashion – without undue service configuration, tenant configuration, traffic policies, etc. – except where necessary to illustrate specific use cases relevant to high availability behavior.